-1. Details of contracts or arrangements or transactions not at arm's length basis
+1. Details of contracts or arrangements or transactions not at arm's length basis a) Name(s) of the related party and nature of relationship:

 During the financial year ended March 31, 2024, HCL Technologies Limited ('HCLTech') has not entered into any contract or arrangement or transaction with its related parties which is not at arm's length.